Arts Council of New Orleans honors Jan Gilbert,

 Lessons learned during intensive exchange projects: VESTIGES: A Valorization of the Anonymous (1993-04), Scattered Ephemera (2002-04), and The Unifying Gift (2003-05) in the Republic of Macedonia, poorest of the war-torn former Yugoslavia, positioned these New Orleans artists for the unimaginable tasks they confronted after the 2005 catastrophic flooding of 80% of the city of New Orleans.
 Early in 2006, Gilbert initiated VESTIGES: Think Tank and called upon former Orleanians from Geneva, New York, California, Austin, Boston and San Francisco, to re-connect as lifelines to post-Katrina NOLA.
 The charge was to aid rebuilding New Orleans in its ruins with experimental and interdisciplinary processes.

 Since the 1980s, Gilbert and her husband/documentary filmmaker Kevin McCaffrey have worked across disciplines with Dr. Jacques and Monica Arpin.
 The team delivered presentations at the World Association of Cultural Psychiatry Forum in Paris (2011) and in Mexico (2012) on the Cajuns of Louisiana as a model of resilience and collaboration.
-Gilbert and McCaffrey serve on Dr. Arpin’s special interest group launching an exploration of the global role of the arts in cultural psychiatry.
+Gilbert and McCaffrey have served on Dr. Arpin’s special interest group launching an exploration of the global role of the arts in cultural psychiatry.
 Begun in 2013, Gilbert’s current work includes an interactive archive/installation of tools and processes of resilience and regeneration.
-These will provide the basis for a planned 2015 Presentation at the WACP conference.